By Catherine Heath on Writing docs from June 18, 2018

 It’s great to participate online or through local meetups, but at the conferences you can experience the energy and vibrancy of the wider documentarian community.
 Prague and Portland have been going the longest, and have built up solid communities behind them.

 You’ll get to connect with people you may previously have only interacted with online, and also come away with brand new friends in the community.
 You’ll get ideas for your work and perhaps you’ll be brave enough to submit a lightning talk or unconference topic.
-We cannot stress enough what good value this conference is.
+We cannot stress enough how valuable Write the Docs conferences are!

-If you’re scared about attending a conference for the first time, nervous, unsure, or have had some bad experiences from other conferences, Write the Docs addresses these concerns successfully.
+If you’re nervous about attending a conference for the first time or have had bad experiences at other conferences, Write the Docs thoroughly addresses these concerns.

-The conference has some amazing rules that when followed help foster a truly inclusive community.
+Write the Docs conference have some amazing rules that help foster a truly inclusive community.

 To start with, the Code of Conduct is usually rigorously observed by attendees and organizers alike, while rule-breaking is dealt with swiftly and humanely.
 You will be safe and respected if you attend this conference.